Asrat Desta

-Lieutenant Colonel Asrat Desta (Amharic: ኮሎኔል አሥራት ደስታ) of Ethiopia was the Chairman of Information and Public Relation Committee of the PMAC of Ethiopia.
-He died on February 3, 1977, together with Head of State Brigadier General Teferi Banti and five other officers in a coup d'état carried out against them by Colonel Mengistu Haile Mariam.
+Lieutenant Colonel Asrat Desta (Amharic: ኮሎኔል አሥራት ደስታ, died 3 February 1977) was an Ethiopian soldier and politician who was the Chairman of Information and Public Relation Committee of the PMAC of Ethiopia.
+He died on 3 February 1977, together with Head of State Brigadier General Tafari Benti and five other officers in a coup d'état carried out against them by Colonel Mengistu Haile Mariam.

 Early life

 Desta was born to a family of three in Bulga in the province of Shoa, Ethiopia presently Amhara region approximately 70 kilometers north of Addis Ababa (capital city of Ethiopia).
 As his father was a governor of the district, according to the old Ethiopian tradition, a private tutor was employed for him at an early age.
 He started receiving proper instruction and guidance in learning how to read and write Ge'ez (an ancient Ethiopic language) and Amharic, religion and moral.
 Also, he participated in some of traditional sports, such as: gena and horseback riding.
 Gena is a hockey-like game among youngsters in the country side.

 He lost his father at an early age.
 His mother became determined to educate him, since he was the only son in the family.
 She sent him to a traditional boarding school for the first time.
 Continuing his schooling, he went to government schools in two places: first in Addis Abeba and then to a provincial town called Asella and again in Addis Ababa.
 After completing his elementary and secondary education in these two places, he decided to join the army as a cadet.
 In September 1956, he went to the H.S.I.
 (Haile Selassie the 1st) Holeta Military Training Center (44 kilometers), west of Addis Abeba, from which he graduated as a second lieutenant in June 1957.